clokep/relapse/docs/usage/configuration/config_documentation.md

 ```
 ---
 ## Media Store
-Config options related to Synapse's media store.
+Config options related to Relapse's media store.

 ---
 ### `enable_media_repo`

-Enable the media store service in the Synapse master.
+Enable the media store service in the Relapse master.
 Defaults to true.
 Set to false if you are using a separate media store worker.

 Example configuration: